Prescribing and assessing adequate peritoneal dialysis

 The assessment of decreased solute clearance and ultrafiltration is discussed elsewhere.
 (See "Problems with solute clearance and ultrafiltration in continuous peritoneal dialysis" and "Peritoneal equilibration test".)

 The optimal amount of peritoneal dialysis that should be performed is not known.
-The following parameters are generally used to guide treatment:
+Observational studies and at least two prospective, randomized clinical trials have evaluated clinical outcomes in patients who were prescribed the "standard" dose of dialysis compared with those with a "higher" dose of dialysis [1,2].
+Based on these data, the following parameters are generally used to guide treatment:

 - Chatoth DK, Golper TA, Gokal R. Morbidity and mortality in redefining adequacy of peritoneal dialysis: a step beyond the National Kidney Foundation Dialysis Outcomes Quality Initiative.
 Am J Kidney Dis 1999; 33:617.